Sociology: Human Services

-The human services concentration allows students to better understand how various institutions within society differentially impact various groups and to develop skills to improve the outcomes for everyone.
-Emmanuel students learn about the development of public policy, the importance of advocacy and the role of social work in society, focusing specifically on how these processes and institutions impact the most marginal members of society.
+The human services concentration allows sociology majors to better understand how various institutions within society differentially impact various groups and to develop skills to improve the outcomes for everyone.
+You will learn about the development of public policy, the importance of advocacy, and the role of social work in society, focusing specifically on how these processes and institutions impact the most marginalized members of society.

 Requirements for B.A. in Sociology with a Concentration in Human Services